Let me guess:

 My highest day was almost 60 subscribers!
 Wh-what?

 My average also bumped up from 10 to around 25 or so.
-My big hairy audacious goal for Twins Mommy is to get 10k subscribers by September of this year.
+My big hairy audacious goal for Twins Mommy is to get 10k subscribers.
 This means I need to scoop up 30 subscribers a day and it looks like I’m hitting this goal!
 I think that’s incredible – and in only one month of switching!

 So, you can see that as soon as I switched to using ConvertKit, I more than doubled my daily subscriber rate.